 Why are Most Fruits Available Year Round?

 Have you ever wondered how you are still able to find almost any fruit, at any time of the year at your local grocery store?
 It has become custom that consumers can find fruits and veggies that are out of season, in food stores because of our food industry processing methods.
 They have been able to produce artificial ethylene gas to expedite the ripening processes during off seasons.
-Unfortunately, the quality is not half as good, and easily noticed.
+Unfortunately, the quality is not half as good as bananas on a ketogenic diet, for example, and easily noticed.
 A concern back in 1927 was the safety for consumers to be eating fruits and vegetables harvested this way, while the foods industry battled to keep up with consumer demands at the same time.
 Nevertheless, it is still used along with another one called calcium carbide.

 To avoid these concerns or inconveniences, it is best to plan your meals around the fruits and vegetables that are in season.
 This will provide you and your families the best quality and best tasting produce.
 However, after reading this article you do have one natural, trick up your sleeve if you need it.